 At the base line, social media is a good way to connect with agents.
 Agents talk about their manuscript wish list (#MSWL) from time to time.
 They list what they're looking for in the next book they represent.
 Look out for them.
 You might see one that matches your book.
 However, warning: do not directly … Continue reading How to use social media when querying

-After editing your query letter to the best it can be, it's time to find some literary agents.
-Here’s some tips on how to find some: Find books that are similar to yours and go to the acknowledgments section.
-Writers thank their literary agent there most of the time.Go to QueryTracker, which is a website … Continue reading What to do afterwards
+After editing your query letter to the best it can be, it's time to find literary agents.
+Here are some tips on how to find some: acknowledgmentS section Find books that are similar to yours, and go to the acknowledgments section.
+Writers thank their literary agent there most of the time, especially if the agent … Continue reading How to find a literary agent